bornite/Project-Euler/088/problem.md

 k=5: 8 = 1 \times 1 \times 2 \times 2 \times 2 = 1 + 1 + 2 + 2 + 2
 k=6: 12 = 1 \times 1 \times 1 \times 1 \times 2 \times 6 = 1 + 1 + 1 + 1 + 2 + 6

-Hence for 2≤k≤6, the sum of all the minimal product-sum numbers is 4+6+8+12 = 30; note that 8 is only counted once in the sum.
+Hence for 2 \leq k \leq 6, the sum of all the minimal product-sum numbers is 4+6+8+12 = 30; note that 8 is only counted once in the sum.

-In fact, as the complete set of minimal product-sum numbers for 2≤k≤12 is {4, 6, 8, 12, 15, 16}, the sum is 61.
+In fact, as the complete set of minimal product-sum numbers for 2 \leq k \leq 12 is {4, 6, 8, 12, 15, 16}, the sum is 61.

-What is the sum of all the minimal product-sum numbers for 2≤k≤12000?
+What is the sum of all the minimal product-sum numbers for 2 \leq k \leq 12000?